128technology/docs/docs/intro_installation_azure.md

 | Admin Allowed CIDR   | It allows for restricting reachability to the control interface of the Conductor to a well known source IP address CIDR range for management purposes.
 It is common to set this field to 0.0.0.0/0 (accepting traffic from all source IP addresses) for now, as the source IP address/es where the Conductor will be administered from may not be known at this time.
 However, once the deployment completes, it is highly recommended to update the configuration of the network security group to allow only access from the source IP address/es where the 128T Conductor will be administered.                                                                                                                                                                                     |
 | Certificate SASURL   | Optional field and only applicable to BYOL images.
 The field Certificate SAS URL is optional even when deploying a BYOL image.
 If the field is not set the installation of the 128T software will be interactive and will commence after logging into the instance via SSH.
 On the other hand, if the field is set to a SAS URL that points to a valid 128 Technology certificate then the deployment will be performed in non interactive mode, in other words, the latest version of the 128T software will be installed as part of the deployment automatically on your behalf.
 Please note that installing the 128T software requires additional time.
 While the 128T software installs SSH access to the VM instance will be disabled, and it will be enabled once the 128T software installation completes.
 For additional information regarding how to obtain a SAS URL for your 128 Technology certificate please refer to [Certificate SAS URL](#certificate-sas-url).                                                                                                                          |

-Accept the terms and conditions ticking on the box I agree to the terms and conditions stated above.
+Accept the terms and conditions of the deployment ticking on the box "I agree to the terms and conditions stated above".

 Lastly click on the button Purchase to start the deployment.

-Once the deployment of the template completes information of the newly 128T Conductor deployment is provided in the tab Output placed at the left hand side.
+Once the deployment of the template completes, information of the newly 128T Conductor deployment is provided in the tab Output placed at the left hand side.

 ![Plans](/img/platforms_azure_deployment_complete.png)